50+ Health Symptoms You Should Never Ignore

 If you find yourself popping antacid pills regularly, you might want to take the time to find the source of your discomfort.
-If you change your diet for the better and take steps to remove stress and you’re still suffering, it could be a sign of stomach or throat cancer.
-And even if it’s not the big “C,” it could cause the condition known as Barrett’s esophagus, in which your stomach acid damages the lining of the esophagus and, ultimately, could put you at a higher risk for throat cancer.
+If you change your diet for the better and take steps to remove stress, but you’re still suffering, it could be a sign of stomach or throat cancer.
+And even if it’s not the big “C,” it could cause the condition known as Barrett’s esophagus, in which your stomach acid damages the lining of the esophagus and, ultimately, could put you at a higher risk for esophageal cancer.

 Believe it or not, working in these jobs can increase your cancer risk.

 While “normal” is different for every woman, you should be concerned if your period lasts much more than seven days or you’re having two periods a month.
 According to the Mayo Clinic, that could be a sign of cervical cancer.
 If this happens more than two months in a row, you should talk to a doctor.
 Other possible diagnoses: PCOS, uterine polyps, or uterine cancer.

 Learn about the health benefits of green tea.

 Sudden confusion or change in mental status

 “Whenever someone has a change in mental status that is not caused by substance abuse, intoxication, or withdrawal of medications, they should immediately see a doctor,” says Dr. Rajput.
 “In addition, if the confusion occurs while the person has a fever, they are at a higher risk of infection of the brain, such as meningitis and encephalitis.”
 Sudden confusion can also be the result of a head injury, a reaction to a new medication, dangerously low blood sugar, or a neurological problem, such as a stroke.
 Whatever the root cause, immediate medical attention is necessary.

 Find out the differences between a stroke and an aneurysm.